What you can and cannot say or write, and why

 When the FIrst Amendment met the second

-Back to school at the University of Virginia was a lot different this year.
+Back to school at the University of Virginia was a lot different last Fall.
 Is Charlottesville how the First Amendment is supposed to work?

 Here are some of the primary legal documents that led to the "Unite the Right" Charlottesville disaster.

 Aug.
-10: The ACLU-VA files a Motion for an injunction to reinstate the permit: Jason Kessler v.
+10: ACLU-VA motion for an injunction to reinstate the permit: Jason Kessler v.
 City of Charlottesville

 The City of Charlottesville response opposing the ACLU-VA motion